Aclap427/Meme_World/README.md

 - Choose from our selection of **fonts, font colors** and **font background colors**
 - Add your favorite **meme face** instead of a bottom text for extra memeness!
 - Like your favorite memes and search for your favorite meme creators
+- Use mac shortcut **(Command-Shift-4)** to instantly drag outline around your meme and save it
+- On Windows you can use the built-in snipping tool

 ---